 Asbestos Testing & Assessment Services

-Asbestos is a name given to a group of naturally occurring minerals that can be separated into flexible fibres.
-It is found in veins of the host rock and was widely produced into commercially useful forms up until about 1980.
-The main properties of asbestos that made it so commercially successful are its indestructibility, strength and flexibility.
-These properties are also what makes asbestos dangerous when inhaled.
+First of all, asbestos is a name given to a group of naturally occurring minerals that can be separated into flexible fibres.
+In addition, it is found in the veins of the host rock and was widely produced into commercially useful forms up until about 1980.
+Furthermore, the main properties of asbestos that made it so commercially successful, are its indestructibility, strength and flexibility; consequently these properties are also what makes asbestos so dangerous when inhaled.

-Asbestos was used in building materials up until mid-1980.
-Vermiculite was used up until the early 1990’s.
-Most products that contained asbestos have long since been replaced or are no longer in use.
+While Asbestos was used in building materials up until mid-1980, Vermiculite was used up until the early 1990’s.
+Yet, thankfully, most products that contained asbestos have long since been replaced or are no longer in use.

 - Building exteriors – siding and roof panels, soffits, roofing felts and mastics, stucco, brick and block mortar compounds, etc.

-- Flooring – vinyl asbestos tiles, sheet vinyl flooring paper backing, floor leveling compounds, etc.
+- Flooring – vinyl asbestos tiles, sheet vinyl flooring paper backing, and floor leveling compounds, etc.

-- Ceilings – ceiling tiles, acoustic and stippled finishes, plaster, drywall joint compounds
+- Ceilings – ceiling tiles, acoustic and stippled finishes, plaster, and drywall joint compounds

-- Walls – plaster, drywall joint compounds, stipple finishes, cement panels, etc.
+- Walls – plaster, drywall joint compounds, stipple finishes, and cement panels, etc.

-- Service areas – mechanical insulations, duct paper, pipe insulations, wall cavity insulations (vermiculite), etc.
+- Service areas – mechanical insulations, duct paper, pipe insulations, and wall cavity insulations (vermiculite), etc.

-- Structural – fireproofing on beams, decks, joists, columns, etc.
+- Structural – fireproofing on beams, decks, joists, and columns, etc.

-- Miscellaneous – light fixture backings, fume hoods, lab counters, elevator brake shoes, firestopping, wire insulation, etc.
+- Miscellaneous – light fixture backings, fume hoods, lab counters, elevator brake shoes, fire stopping, and wire insulation, etc.

 For a more complete list, please visit Alberta Infrastructure’s Technical Bulletin (issue no. 20B, Sept.
 2013).